Webstrates/Webstrates/README.md

 All tags for a document can be seen by either accessing `http://<hostname>/<webstrateId>?tags` or calling `webstrate.tags()` in the Webstrate.
 The current tag can also be seen by calling `webstrate.tag()`.

-Listening for tagging and untagging can be done using the two event names "tag" and "untag":
+Listening for tagging and untagging can be done using the two events `tag` and `untag`:

 ```javascript
 webstrate.on("tag", function(version, label) {